Summer academy energizes future scientists

 Olorunnipa said the students had the most fun during the experiments.
 Earlier in the week they studied how kinetic energy could be turned into electric energy by putting together a machine that used a hand crank to power a light bulb.
-In another experiment, lead teacher Steve Carson from John Witherspoon Middle School placed a heated platinum rod and alcohol in a beaker.
+In another experiment, lead teacher Steve Carson of John Witherspoon Middle School in Princeton placed a heated platinum rod and alcohol in a beaker.
 The rod repeatedly ignited the alcohol fumes converting chemical energy into heat.

 "It sounded like a little explosion and gave off a flash of light," Olorunnipa recalled.
 "There were a lot of oohs and aahs."